Lets explore function composition and the more sinister, decomposition!

 4. \( f(x) = \sin(2x^3+x) \)

-5. If time permits, compute each \( f'(x) \) above using WolframAlpha.
+5. Compute each \( f'(x) \) above using WolframAlpha.
 How is each \(f'(x)\) is related to \( a(b), b(x), a'(b), b'(x) \)?